 - Company Name

 The Way Lighthouse Uses Collected Information

-Lighthouse uses the information you provide about yourself only to fulfill the request.
+Lighthouse uses the information you provide about yourself only to fulfil the request.
 Lighthouse does not share this information with outside parties except to the extent necessary to complete the request.
 Lighthouse uses return email addresses to answer the email Lighthouse receives.
 Such addresses are not used for any other purpose and are not shared with outside parties.
 Finally, Lighthouse never uses or shares the personally identifiable information provided to Lighthouse online in ways unrelated to the ones described above without also providing you an opportunity to opt-out or otherwise prohibit such unrelated uses.

 As an ediscovery company, the majority of the data Lighthouse collects and stores is provided to Lighthouse by Lighthouse’s clients.
 Any data received from Lighthouse’s clients is used solely for the business purpose defined in Lighthouse agreements with Lighthouse’s clients.
 It is not shared with third parties unless agreed upon with Lighthouse’s clients.
 Any individual who is attempting to access data provided to Lighthouse by Lighthouse’s client in order to correct, amend, or delete inaccurate data should contact Lighthouse’s client directly.
 Any individual who would like to request any limits on sharing or use of their data should contact Lighthouse’s client directly.